Updated: Mar 24

 Now it's time for the fun part, eating cake!
 Currently, you'll probably be offered postal sample boxes and a followup video consultation.
 Normally most designers will offer in-person consultations.
 Some charge for this but then reduce your deposit to account for it once you book, some only offer this once you have paid a deposit, and I've heard of some not offering them at all.
 If the later is the case, I would be concerned, your wedding cake is going to be the most expensive cake you will ever purchase and you want to know that it will taste amazing for one, but you also need to try a few flavours before you choose what you are going to have.

-Now I'm a firm believer that your wedding cake should be the best cake you've ever had.
-Or at least up there.
+Now I'm a firm believer that your wedding cake should be the best cake you've ever eaten, or at least up there.
 You may have been very lucky and had a gran that was the best baker in the entire world.
 Lucky you, my gran used a lot of cooking chocolate when I was a child.
 We still all fought over her chocolate refrigerator cake though!
 That being said, you may have to compromise if your budget is also very important to you.
 Do you want your cake to taste amazing or look just as you have always dreamed?
 If it's the first, your designer will always try to create something that fits your budget if they can.
-This might mean opting for a naked cake instead of a fully iced cake or choosing fruit decoration rather than real edible flowers or elaborate handpainted decoration.
+This might mean opting for a naked cake instead of a fully iced cake or choosing fruit decoration rather than real edible flowers or elaborate hand painted decoration.
 If the overall finish of the cake is more important to you, then you may have less choice.
 Perhaps only have small details of decoration, lots of my clients choose to have just one painted tier on a wedding cake, or even just a small section or part of a tier painted.
 If budget is really important to you, you may find that no matter how your designer adapts your cake, they just can't create anything within your price bracket for the size of cake that you need.
 This is why it's important to establish a budget range beforehand if budget is a concern, and confirm with your designer that they can create something within your budget for the number of guests that you have.
 I wouldn't go in expecting them to give you a good price.
 Most cake designers start to fill up at least a year maybe two in advance once they are established.
 Because they can only make and deliver so many cakes a week they have to make sure that they are pricing for their time correctly.
-Your cake is likely going to take days to make so if you even just imagine that as minimum wage, nevermind what your highly skilled designer is worth you can see how wedding cakes can become expensive.
+Your cake is likely going to take days to make so if you even just imagine that as minimum wage, never mind what your highly skilled designer is worth you can see how wedding cakes can become expensive.
 Art takes time.

 If budget is less of an issue for you then fantastic, but this may be the point when you need to decide if you are happy to increase your budget to get the designer that you want or perhaps look at designers that can create cakes on a budget, there are many out there.
 You may have to sacrifice on the quality of ingredients, what is used to decorate your cake and/or the skill level of designer.
 For example, I decorate all of my cakes in an

 Once you have chosen your designer it's time to work with them to create the perfect style and design for your day.
 They'll need to know your colour schemes, the general theme for your day, and any ideas that you have already had for decoration.
 Maybe you have a Pinterest board or saved images on Instagram that you can share for inspiration.
-But remember.
 If any of their past designs called out to you, tell them about those, they probably have hundreds of ideas similar that you might just love even more.

 I hope I've helped you start out on your wedding cake journey.
 I know it can be daunting when there's just so much out there, but one of the great things about there being so much out there is that you are sure to find a style and a designer who's the perfect fit for your day.
 Thanks for reading and if you are getting married in Cornwall and you are considering a buttercream wedding cake, why not have a peruse through our Instagram gallery and the rest of our website to get more of a feel for who we are.